baogeer/ask-about-china/src/content/blog/china-hotel-booking-guide.md

 - **Cons:** Can be cumbersome to book across different brands.
 WeChat Mini Programs may require a Chinese payment method.

+You can learn more about [using WeChat and Alipay in China](/internet-access-in-china) for seamless digital payments during your trip.

+---

 ## Confirming a Hotel Can Host Foreigners

 This is the single most important step.
 Not all hotels in China are licensed to host non-Chinese nationals.
 If you book